PaxInstruments/lcd13264-shield/README.md

 [Pax Instruments Template Module](<link to store page>)

 ## Overview
-The Pax Instruments LCD12364-shield is a breakout shield for the LCD23164 graphic LCD.
+The Pax Instruments LCD12364-shield is an Arduino shield for the Pax Instruments LCD23164 graphic LCD.
+You can [purchase this item in our store](http://paxinstruments.com/products/sku1003/).

 ## Repository Contents
 - __Datasheets__ - Datasheets for relevant components and parts